Fiete Arp: Hamburger SV

 Before the 2018–19 season, now 18-year-old Arp extended his contract with HSV until 30 June 2020.
 At the beginning of February 2019, it became known that an agreement had been reached with Bayern Munich, which contained a "flexible transfer period".
 The date of the official move — 1 July 2019 or 1 July 2020 — would be determined by Arp himself.
 At the beginning of the season, Arp was the third striker on the depth chart behind Pierre-Michel Lasogga and Manuel Wintzheimer and was not in the matchday squad on the first few matchdays, but made three appearances for the reserves in the fourth-tier Regionalliga Nord, scoring three goals.
 Arp made his first appearance of the season for the first team in the first round of the DFB-Pokal in a 5–3 victory against fifth-tier club TuS Erndtebrück, where he contributed with a goal.
 Under manager Titz, Arp subsequently made four league appearances, with two of them being in the starting eleven.
-After Hannes Wolf took over the reigns at the end of October 2018, Arp continued mostly as a substitute, and appeared as a left winger, while Lasogga and Hwang Hee-chan were given preference at the striker position.
+After Hannes Wolf took over the reins at the end of October 2018, Arp continued mostly as a substitute, and appeared as a left winger, while Lasogga and Hwang Hee-chan were given preference at the striker position.
 In the second half of the season, Arp remained in the reserve role.
 He appeared as a substitute on six occasions and only made one start in his last HSV game, with the team already out of a direct promotion spot.